enn-y/COMP2042_CW_hcycl5/README.md

 - Added a Game Win page
 	- Game Win page displays the score, level, and number of hearts
 	- Also present is the exit button to exit game
-- Added ToolTips to all buttons for enhanced user experience
+- Added ToolTips to all buttons for enhanced user experience, upon hovering, text will be shown

 ## Documentation
 - Complete Readme.md